Hannah Twynnoy

 Hannah Twynnoy (c.
-1669/70 – October 1703) is believed to have been the first person to have been killed by a tiger in Britain.
+1669/70 – October 1703) is believed to have been the first person to have been killed by a tiger in England.
 Twynnoy was an early 18th-century barmaid working in The White Lion public house in the centre of the English market town of Malmesbury in Wiltshire.

 Her death is recorded in the Malmesbury parish register, which records a burial on 23 October 1703 of "Hannah Twynney kild by a Tygre at ye White Lyon".
 Her gravestone survives in a corner of the churchyard of Malmesbury Abbey, with a memorial poem alluding to her death.
 A memorial plaque with more details was recorded by an antiquarian in the nearby village church at Hullavington, but is now lost.

 Gravestone

 Her gravestone records her name and death at the age of 33 on 23 October 1703, with a relatively long, evocative poem which reads:

 Plaque recorded in a local history

 Historian John Bowen has found a local history with a more detailed account of the death as, it states, placed on a plaque on the wall of the parish church in Hullavington, a village 5 mi from Malmesbury.
 The plaque (see box for wording) that appeared to have been installed soon after her death, in the first years of the 18th century, was recorded in the Victorian period by a local historian and may since have been sold, melted down or stolen.